ICW Women's Championship

 The ICW Women's World Championship is a women's professional wrestling championship owned by Scotland's Insane Championship Wrestling promotion.
-The current champion is Lana Austin, who is in her first reign.
-She won the title by defeating Rhio in a Steel Cage match at ICW Barred III in Glasgow, Scotland on September 1, 2024.
+The current champion is Molly Spartan, who is in her second reign.
+She won the title by defeating Angel Hayze at Insane NORTH Weekender - Night 1 (a joint show between ICW and NORTH Wrestling) in Newcastle, England on June 21, 2026.

 History

 The title was first announced by then ICW General Manager, Red Lightning, on May 31, 2015, with an 8 women tournament being held over the coming months.
 The final took place at Fear & Loathing VIII on November 15, 2015, with Viper (who had been added to the match by ICW Commissioner, Mick Foley) emerging victorious and becoming the inaugural ICW Women's Champion.